owagner/hm2mqtt/README.md

 See also
 --------
 - knm2mqtt - similiar tool for KNX integration
-- hmcompanion - where most of the HM-side code was taken from
+- hmcompanion - where most of the HM-side code originates from

 Changelog
 ---------